Robert Goulet

 Goulet starred in an acclaimed 1966 television version of the musical Brigadoon, a production which won five primetime Emmy Awards.
 He gained recognition for his performance as Billy Bigelow in an abridged 1967 network television version of the musical Carousel.

-In 1968, he won the Tony Award for Best Actor in a Musical for The Happy Time, a musical about a French-Canadian family set in Ottawa, in the role of photographer Jacques Bonnard, which gave Goulet the opportunity to display an authentic French-Canadian accent.
+In 1968, he won Broadway's Tony Award for Best Actor in a Musical for The Happy Time, a musical about a French-Canadian family set in Ottawa, in the role of photographer Jacques Bonnard, which gave Goulet the opportunity to display an authentic French-Canadian accent.
 He later returned to Broadway in 1993 as King Arthur in a revival of Camelot.

 Biography from the Wikipedia article Robert Goulet.
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.